HCLM: Healthcare Leadership & Management

 Healthcare managers must have an understanding of various marketing concepts and tools to successfully accomplish organizational goals.
 Decisions involving marketing must be based on a manager’s ability to link marketing strategy to the organization's products, services, and overall direction and work with managers throughout the organization in a highly coordinated manner.
 This course is designed to provide an understanding of the complex processes involved in Marketing Strategy.
 Through readings, lectures, discussions, projects and case analysis, students will learn fundamental principles of marketing planning and how to better utilize planning tools in their own organizations.
 We will review and analyze branding, consumer behavior, customer loyalty, and marketing segmentation strategies involving the targeting of populations and aligning products and services to meet their needs.
 This course provides methods to evaluate marketing performance and productivity, analyze internal and external resources, and perform a SWOT analysis; various models and methods for the promotion and positioning of health care services and products are presented.
 We will then focus on the importance of controlling and monitoring the strategic marketing process to ensure success.
 The course will also review the importance of marketing research and the analytical tools required to be successful.
 Students will also learn how to create a marketing plan.

 This course introduces students to the unique theoretical, practical and regulatory concepts of quality control and compliance management in the healthcare industry.
 It focuses on tools and techniques used for quality improvement and patient safety in compliance with external quality mandates.
-The course explores various quality assessment measures and tools for improving healthcare services with practical real-life cases and recorded episodes for improving and sustaining a quality control system.
+The course explores various quality assessment measures and tools for improving healthcare services with practical real-life cases for improving and sustaining a quality control system.
 Among various topics covered are managing the use of healthcare resources and quality management environments, performance improvement tools, quality project teams, measuring and improving patient safety, measuring and evaluating quality performance and continuous improvement.

 The rapid change in healthcare and the increasing complexity and size of healthcare organizations require high performance leaders.
 This course will examine important current issues that will affect healthcare for years to come.
 Particular areas of focus include (1) leading an organization in the setting of strong tradition and tumultuous change; (2) using data and evidence as bases of managerial decision-making; and (3) using quality as the critical parameter of institutional effectiveness.
 This course also covers evidence-based and cost-efficiency guidelines and solutions to managing and leading value-based accountable care organizations.
 The course includes readings, discussion of specific topics related to these broad leadership problems, and preparation of a project that could be implemented in the student’s own organization.
 This course was previously MGT-653513.